 By 2020 things got to a sad state.
-A company I was with for 16 years slowly continued to disintegrate, I did not become a specialist in anything (IT, servers, editing, photography, video editing – all of those weren’t at enough level to find a decent job), my soft skills were bad, and most of the money I was gaining I used to pay bills and buy food.
+A company I was with for 16 years slowly continued to disintegrate, I did not become a real expert in anything (IT, servers, technical editing, photography, video editing – all of those weren’t at enough level to find a decent job), and my soft skills were awful.
 After the pandemic started, I was left with a small income and a big amount of free time, so I’ve decided to try something new.

 First, I’ve started with The Web Developer Bootcamp course by Colt Steele which I spontaneously bought a year before that.
 I always thought it was too late for me to become a developer, seeing all those people in their 20s becoming seniors, tech leads and SEOs.
 I also wasn’t confident in my ability to learn again.
 But, as I was learning, I began to notice it’s not as hard as it seems, which gave me hope.
 I didn’t finish the course (sorry, Colt), but it gave me a good understanding of the current state of frontend (and backend also) and of what I should do next.
 By the way, the course was rebuilt last year to the modern standards – I recommend to check it out for beginners.